ropensci-archive/opendata/README.md

 -   [rmetadata](https://github.com/ropensci/rmetadata) (not on CRAN):
     Get scholarly metadata from around the web.
 -   [RMendeley](http://cran.r-project.org/src/contrib/Archive/RMendeley/):
     Implementation of the Mendeley API in R. Archived on CRAN.
+It's been archived on CRAN temporarily until pacakge is updated for the new Mendeley API.
 -   [rentrez](http://cran.r-project.org/web/packages/rentrez/index.html):
     Talk with NCBI entrez using R.
 -   [rorcid](https://github.com/ropensci/rorcid) (not on CRAN): A